JosephSKh/DropdownTree/README.md

 - `multiSelect` `bool` adds checkboxes and allows multi selection for multi elements in the dropdown
 - `selectChildren` `bool` will check all children of the selected parent .. defaults to `false`
 - `addChildren` `bool` will tell the plugin if that the children are dynamic .. defaults to `false` .. set to `true` if you will use `AddChildren()`
+- `rtl` `bool` will tell the plugin if the page is RTL .. defaults to `false` .. you need to add rtl-bootstrap as well

 ##Arr Description: